xuankimtran/docs-1/pages/katalon-analytics/docs/kt-change-result-pass-fail.md

 > Notice:
 >
 > Changing the status of a Test Result affects the status of a Test Run and its Test Suite.
-You should override Test Results status with caution.
+You should override Test Results statuses with caution.

 Follow these steps: